Midtrans/mt-alt-doc/en/technical-reference/going-live.md

 This document is designed to assist you in switching from *Sandbox* environment to *Production* environment, in order to start accepting real world payment for your business.
 This is also known as "Going Live".

-?>Make sure you have already completed the test payment using our [Payment Simulator](/en/technical-reference/sandbox-test.md) in the Sandbox environment to ensure that your implementation is working fine.
+?>Make sure you have already performed some successful [payment testing in the Sandbox environment](/en/technical-reference/sandbox-test.md), to ensure that your implementation is working properly.

 ## 1. Checking Your Production Account
-To make sure your payment channels on Production account is already active, follow the steps given below.
+To make sure that your Midtrans account already has activated payment method(s) on Production Environment mode, follow the steps given below.
 1. Login to your Midtrans Administrative Portal using *Production* environment at https://dashboard.midtrans.com/login.

-2. To make sure your payment channels on Production account is active.
-    - Go to menu **PAYMENT METHODS** from the dashboard page
+2. Go to menu **PAYMENT METHODS** from the dashboard page
     - *Active Payment Methods* page is displayed.
     - Then you can find a list of active payment methods ready in a production environment

 ![Active Payment Method](./../../asset/image/active-payment-methods.png)
 <br>

+In cases, you cannot access menu PAYMENT METHODS in the Midtrans Dashboard.
+You can also make sure your production account is active, by following the steps given below.

+1. On the home page, go to **SETTINGS > SNAP PREFERENCES**.
+   - *SNAP Preferences* page is displayed.
+2. Select **Payment Channels** tab.
+   - A list of active payment methods is displayed.

 ?>refer to [Access Midtrans Administration Portal](/en/midtrans-account/overview.md#accessing-midtrans-administration-portal) for more details.